danyork/draft-york-dnsop-cname-at-apex-publisher-view/draft-york-dnsop-cname-at-apex-publisher-view.md

 Regardless of the reasons, the fact is that many website publishers and marketing/communications teams are moving to using only the domain name without the "www" or other subdomains to reference their public website.

+The expectations from the marketing / communications teams are that:

-The expectation is that: 1) users will be able to simply enter "example.com" into their browser; and 2) users will only see "example.com" in their address bar (if URLs are even displayed).
+1. users will be able to simply enter "example.com" into their browser; and
+2. users will only see "example.com" in their address bar (if URLs are even displayed).

 # The Challenge